Coast-to-coast: San Francisco to Savannah (Part 21)

 This entry is part 23 of 30 in the series Coast-to-coast: San Francisco to Savannah

-This morning we visited Christ of the Ozarks, a giant monumental statue near Eureka Springs.
-Towering 67 feet tall, this sculpture portrays Jesus Christ with outstretched arms, overlooking the Ozark Mountains.
+This morning, we visited Christ of the Ozarks, a monumental statue just outside the center of Eureka Springs.
+Towering 67 feet tall, the sculpture depicts Jesus Christ with outstretched arms, gazing out over the Ozark Mountains.
+Built in 1966, it has become one of the region’s most recognizable landmarks and draws thousands of visitors each year.

 Continue Reading